 Will I be able to get 5G networks on my phone?

 Existing smartphones, tablets or other devices that were released when 4G networks were the standard may not be able to connect to 5G to begin with, or may incur extra costs to do so.
 However following the 2020 deadline for the initial rollout, we should soon see devices coming with 5G connection as default.
 Don’t worry though – although 5G should represent a major step up from current 4G and 3G networks, the new technology won’t immediately replace its predecessor – at least, not to begin with.
 Instead, 5G should link in with existing networks to ensure users never lose connection, with the older networks acting as back-up in areas not covered by the new 5G coverage.
-It suggested that 5G would be rolled out nationally by the government.
-However, whoever builds out 5G is going to need several more years to do it with thousands more towers to be built all over the country.
+The build out of the 5G is going to take several more years to do it with thousands more towers to be built all over the country.
 The bottom line is, 5G as great as it wil be it is probably not going to be widely available for a few more years.